myokit/myokit/guide/README.md

 Please note this is very much a work in progress, and many of the items on the list are yet to be filled in.

 ### Getting started
-- Links to installation guides
+- Installation (covers: installation basics, details in appendix)
 - Running an example from the website
 - Model, protocol, and script (link to syntax document)
 - Using the explorer